thomasgolian/thomasgolian/README.md

 Achieve CCNP Enterprise certification one day or maybe Juniper

-Looking to "cut my teeth" in the networking / IT
+Looking to "cut my teeth" in the networking / IT world

 Connect with IT professionals, enjoy my journey, and meet cool people along the way.